okffi/maas-server/README.md

 OKFFI Fluency Navigator MaaS API server

-Server-docker is a utility that facilitates deployment and running of MaaS API Server via Docker container with the use of Packer.
+Maas-docker is a utility that facilitates deployment and running of MaaS API Server via Docker container with the use of Packer.

 [Packer](https://packer.io/) is a utility to streamline creation and deployment of virtual